Market Analysts see RLX Technology Inc. [RLX] gaining to $20. Time to buy?

-RLX Technology Inc. [NYSE: RLX] traded at a low on 06/15/21, posting a -0.95 loss after which it closed the day’ session at $9.35.
-The company report on June 16, 2021 that FILING DEADLINE–Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of EBS, PTON, RLX and UI.
+RLX Technology Inc. [NYSE: RLX] traded at a high on 06/18/21, posting a 1.93 gain after which it closed the day’ session at $8.99.
+The company report on June 19, 2021 that Kessler Topaz Meltzer & Check, LLP: Securities Fraud Class Action Lawsuit Filed Against RLX Technology Inc.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.